-- 5. Should livestock working dogs be exempt as a class from mandatory dog desexing?

-- ⊠ Yes

-- □ No

-- □ Unsure
+4

+iestion

+7 = 1
-Please provide reasons for your preference: I do not agree with mandatory sterilisation.

-- 6. If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed? - 7.
-How could this be enforced?
+Questions - Ali 5.
+Should livestock working dogs be exempt as a class from mandatory dog desexing?
+Yes No Unsure Please provide reasons for your preference: There should be no mandatory sterilisation 6.
+If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed?
+Again I do not believe in mandatory desexing and it should be what is best for the health and well being of the dog.
+7. How could this be enforced?
+Good question.
+Good luck with that.
+I can't see how this could be enforced.
+This state is just too big and many areas are remote